TonyPhipps/Games/PauperCube.md

 - Play with the deck you just built!
 A fun way to play is a tournament where each matchup winner is determined by best 2 of 3 games.

 ### Modifications for Fewer Players
+For the easiest approach, just draft 3 packs of 15 and lose visibility of some of the cards in the cube.

 It's rare to actually get 10 people to play.
 In order to expose as many cards as possible, I recommend these modifications.

 | Cards | Players | Packs/Player | Cards/Pack | Cards Kept | How It Looks in Practice                                 |